 - At each of our in-person trainings and events, we recruited guest speakers to address the conference at large and provide resources to help Brigade leaders increase diversity within local Brigades

-- We invited Brigade leaders were invited to join the Racial Privilege Accountability and Learning cohort started in 2020 led by Code for America’s DEI Committee
+- We invited Brigade leaders to join the Racial Privilege Accountability and Learning cohort started in 2020 led by Code for America’s DEI Committee

 - We shared these anti-racism, accountability, and support resources with the Network as part of the racial reckoning that came to prominence in the summer of 2020